Markets

 closelook.net is organised around eight connected sections — Pulse, Signal, Indices, Intel, Lab, Portfolios, Tape and Predictions ↗.
 Every section draws from the same data spine: the proprietary indices, the Money Temperature pipeline, the Pattern Engine and the Cointegration Monitor.
 Editorial contextualises moves; analysis produces the underlying scores; portfolios and predictions convert those scores into verifiable positions.

-What Closelook is → Browse the 101 series → Compare C+ tiers →
+What Closelooknet is → Browse the 101 series → Compare C+ tiers →

 Latest editorial

-Editorial cards that translate analysis into language: the Daily Pulse — a short pre-market summary of what moved and why, published 08:30 New York before the Wall Street open; the Weekly Signal — a Sunday-midnight trade call with full reasoning and invalidation; the Newsletter — the long-form companion on Substack with audience-specific LinkedIn editions, where framing, regime shifts and single-name theses get the room they deserve; and On That Day in Markets — a twice-weekly finance-history quiz.
+Editorial cards that translate analysis into language: the Daily Pulse — a short pre-market summary published 08:30 New York; Heresies — short-form opinion against the consensus; the Weekly Signal — a Sunday trade call with full reasoning and invalidation; Reports — long-form structural research; the Newsletter — the Substack + LinkedIn long-form companion; and On That Day in Markets — a twice-weekly finance-history quiz.

 -